amphitheatre-app/docs/content/cli/options.md

 The following options can be passed to any command:

 ```
-    --color=34: Specify the default output color in ANSI escape codes
+-h, --help          Print help information
-    --interactive=true: Allow user prompts for more information
+    --interactive   Allow user prompts for more information
+-q, --quiet...
+Less output per occurrence
-    --timestamps=false: Print timestamps in logs
+    --timestamps    Print timestamps in logs
-    --update-check=true: Check for a more recent version of Amphitheatre
+    --update-check  Check for a more recent version of Amphitheatre
--v, --verbosity='warning': Log level: one of [panic fatal error warning info debug trace]
+-v, --verbose...
+More output per occurrence
 ```